Transportation & Parking

 Because Downtown Pittsburgh is a thriving business and cultural destination - with lots of things to do and many advantages for Point Park students - parking options can be tight.
 For students who drive to campus, Point Park has an arrangement with Station Square parking for a discounted monthly parking lease for Point Park students.
 You can park at Station Square, then take a free shuttle (operated by Station Square) from the parking lot to campus.

-To acquire a discounted Station Square monthly parking pass (lease), you must
+To acquire a discounted Station Square monthly parking pass (lease), you must:

-- fill out a parking contract
+- Show your student ID and fill out a parking contract

 Other parking options